SirPepe/ornament/Readme.md

 // testEl.log logs "Reset!"
 ```

-Not that form reset events are observably asynchronous, unlike all other
+Note that form reset events are observably asynchronous, unlike all other
 lifecycle events.
 This is due to the form reset algorithm itself being async.

+You can also still use the regular `formResetCallback()`.

 ### `@formDisabled()`

-**Method decorator** that causes decorated class methods to run when a
+**Method and class field decorator** that causes decorated class methods to run
-form-associated component's fieldset gets disabled and its
+when a form-associated component's fieldset gets disabled and its
 `formDisabledCallback()` fires:

 ```javascript